SinaC/TetriNET/readme.txt

-	-> everyone can manage ban without knowing in which host it has been created -> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info client/server version when registering add room notion in server (server can handle multiple rooms and client register on a room)
+	-> everyone can manage ban without knowing in which host it has been created -> this object is stored in IPlayer and created by createPlayerFunc in host so server or host can ban a player using IPlayer info client/server version when registering
 SinaCSpecials: use gravity when board has enough holes or when to high + zebra + clear column + confusion + darkness + immunity + left gravity + mutation
-WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot WPF Client: save win list locally if server master Confusion could be managed client-side
+WPF Client bot: sometimes _handleNextTetriminoEvent is not raised or is forgot Confusion could be managed client-side
 Add Pentominos (http://en.wikipedia.org/wiki/Pentomino)
 New options: random blocks clear count, mutation count, darkness time, confusion time, immunity time, random spawn orientation
 Solo mode
 Server integrated in WPF client
-Team

 wcf + jquery
 http://stackoverflow.com/questions/4336212/return-json-data-from-a-wcf-service-with-nettcpbinding